HatchGameEngine/makesprite/README.md

 - --overwrite: Replace files that already exist.
 - --verbose: Enable verbose output.
 - -h, --help: Show the usage text and exit.

+## Which format to use

+### For importing or exporting

+The following formats can be imported by or exported from makesprite as a sprite.

+#### JSON sprite format

+This format is based on the Retro Engine animation format, with a few improvements.

+##### Pros
+- Extensible.
+- Can be parsed by any tool or engine that can read JSON.
+- Can be directly modified with any text editor.

+##### Cons
+- Not supported by Hatch.
+- Cannot be opened by the Animation Editor tool.
+- No quick way to preview the animations.

+#### Retro Engine (RSDKv5) animation format

+This is the format used by the Retro Engine, which Hatch also supports.

+##### Pros
+- Supported by Hatch.
+- Can be opened by the Animation Editor tool.

+##### Cons
+- Not extensible.
+- Cannot represent all fields of the JSON sprite format.

+### For importing

+The following formats can be imported by makesprite as a sprite.

+#### Aseprite file (.ase/.aseprite)

+Multiple animations and hitboxes can be imported from an Aseprite file.

+Tags are used to contain frames into their own animations.
+The name of the tag defines the name of the animation.

+To define hitboxes for frames, create one layer for each hitbox, and draw rectangles on them to define their shapes.
+They don't have to be hidden.
+Their names must begin with `Hitbox:`, and the part after `Hitbox:` defines the name of the hitbox.
+For example, a layer named `Hitbox: Body` will define a hitbox named `Body`.

+To define loop frames for animations, create a layer named `Loop Frame`.
+It doesn't have to be hidden.
+The non-empty frame of said layer within a tag will define the loop frame index for the corresponding animation.
+Only one layer in the file can be named `Loop Frame`.

+##### Pros
+- Supports truecolor and indexed color modes.
+- Can define hitboxes.
+- Can define loop frames.

+##### Cons
+- Not all features are supported by makesprite.

+#### PNG

+PNG images can be imported as a sprite.
+To import a sequence of PNGs as a single animation, use `--sequence`.

+##### Pros
+- Easy way to import a sequence of frames.

+##### Cons
+- APNG is not supported by makesprite.
+- Can't define hitboxes.
+- Can't define loop frames.

+#### GIF

+GIF images can be imported as a sprite.
+Each input GIF directly maps to its own animation.

+##### Pros
+- Easy way to import an animation.

+##### Cons
+- Can only be indexed.
+- Can't define hitboxes.
+- Can't define loop frames.